 - Cucumber Salad

-- Sushi.
+- Sushi or maki rolls.
 Check out Penniless Parenting’s tips for easy, affordable homemade sushi!

 All of these can be made starting with raw carrots or with carrots you’ve frozen and then thawed:

 - Masoor Dal (Indian lentil dish)